Dante’s Immortality – Chapter 7

 And here he was, absolutely fucked.

 Joseph looked down at Isaac’s body, then up at Herman.
-Even though his features were hidden by his full beard, he could actually see sympathy on his face.
+Even though Herman’s features were hidden by his full beard, he could actually see sympathy on his face.
 He saw sympathy on Herman’s face.
-Lord Tibbott’s most ruthless combatant was actually showing him sympathy, it was the first emotion he had ever even seen on the man’s face.
+Lord Tibbott’s most ruthless combatant was actually showing him sympathy.
+It was the first emotion he had ever even seen from him.

 “Can you at least track his clothing?”

-“I might have been able to if his clothing was closer, but my range is far too limited if I’m not tracking people, who continuously give off scent.
-I’ve already checked and I can’t pick up a trail.”
+Joseph shook his head.
+“I might have been able to if his clothing was closer, but my range is far too limited if I’m not tracking people.
+Clothes just don’t continuously give off a scent like people do...”